 Eligibility (ss 952–955)

-•the carer must provide care on a daily basis in a private home, except during (temporary) hospitalisation or respite periods;
+• the carer must provide care and attention on a daily basis in a private home, except during (temporary) hospitalisation or respite periods;

 There are different rules for caring for a child under 16 years old, or a person over 16.